Oignies and Courrières massacre: Courrières, 27-28 May 1940

 German forces reached Courrières on 24 May as they moved towards Lille.
 They attempted to cross the Deûle canal across the only intact bridge known locally as the Pont de la Batterie.
 This was defended by French troops predominantly from North and West Africa serving with the 106th Colonial Infantry Regiment and 11th Zouaves Regiment as well as the BEF's 2/5 Battalion, Sherwood Foresters.
-Several attempting crossings were successfully beaten back by the Allies on 24 and 26 May.
+Several attempted crossings were successfully beaten back by the Allies on 24 and 26 May.
 Unable to achieve a crossing, the German units decided that their failure was caused by civilians at Courrières passing information to the French and the possible involvement of francs-tireurs.

 Modern-day view of the Église Saint-Piat in Courrières, dating to 1534.
 The bell tower alone survived the burning in May 1940.

 Most of the civilian population in Courrières had sought shelter from the fighting in cellars and basements.
 German soldiers nonetheless massacred four local civilians on the street on 27 May.
 Early the following morning, they took roughly a dozen civilians hostage and attempted to use them as human shields to protect German artillery pieces near the bridge.
 They also systematically began to burn the town.
 The historian Jean-Marie Fossier wrote that soldiers went "street to street" throwing incendiary grenades into houses as they passed.
 According to post-war estimates, 951 buildings were totally destroyed and 220 partially destroyed out of a pre-war total of 1,605.
 Three schools, the town hall, several other civic buildings, and the historic local church were among the buildings destroyed.
 Several more civilians were shot, bayonetted, or died in the fire.
 Fossier noted that "In one courtyard, nearly 20 men were gathered.
 Several were retirees.
 One had been wounded by a bullet.
 There were also several Algerians.
 They were made to dig a large pit after a pretend judgment."
 They were then killed with machine-gun fire and buried.
 Later excavation suggested that some had been buried alive.

 Altogether, between 38 and 46 civilians were killed by German forces in Courrières.
 22 of these were inhabitants of the town, while the remainder were refugees caught up in the Exodus.